GabeScott/standard-works-vault/General Conference/1971 April - Love of the Right.md

 # Love of the Right

-*By Marvin J. Ashton - Assistant to the Council of the Twelve*
+By Elder Marvin J. Ashton - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/04/love-of-the-right?lang=eng)

-The past few days my thoughts have turned repeatedly to that great message of strength, “... for I, the Lord, love him [Hyrum Smith] because of the integrity of his heart, and because he loveth that which is right before me. ...”
-(D&C 124:15.)
+The past few days my thoughts have turned repeatedly to that great message of strength, “… for I, the Lord, love him \[Hyrum Smith\] because of the integrity of his heart, and because he loveth that which is right before me. …” ([[D&C 124.15|D&C 124:15]].)
 What a blessing it is to be one who loves that which is right.

 There seems to be a tendency among many of us in our society today to live by compromise, rationalization, comparison, and self-justification.
 Love of right has been replaced by love of acceptance and convenience.
 Some mistakenly think the pathway of safety is somewhere between the path of righteousness and the road to destruction.
 Others seem to have convinced themselves that the way to perfection is reached by traveling the highway of compromise.